 ¼ cup unsweetened apple sauce

-6 tbsp milk (almond, soy or regular milk)
+6 tablespoon milk (almond, soy or regular milk)

 Maple syrup for serving